paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 generator and inject a fault into generation process.

 Testing and auditability are solveable.
-While testing fully random signatures was complicated, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you would to explicitly specify randomness, instead of fetching it from CSPRNG.
+While testing fully random signatures was complicated in the past, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you have to explicitly specify randomness, instead of fetching it from CSPRNG.
-If system's goal prioritizes auditability over security, it's also doable: entropy could be generated from some seed.
+It is also possible to generate entropy from some seed, which makes the scheme auditable, albeit less secure than purely random.

 What about adoption?